kingzamzon/docs/docs/sdk/migrations/datil-dev.md

 # Migrating from Cayenne to Datil-dev

 Previously Lit networks were powered by a pre-Bedrock Optimism L2 rollup called [Chronicle](../../network/rollup.mdx).
-In our effort to deliver a more performant and stable backend for Lit's infrastructure, we're launching a new network, Chronicle Vesuvius, powered by [Arbitrum Orbit](https://arbitrum.io/orbit).
+In our effort to deliver a more performant and stable backend for Lit's infrastructure, we're launching a new network, Vesuvius, powered by [Arbitrum Orbit](https://arbitrum.io/orbit).

 Like `cayenne`, `datil-dev` is a centralized DevNet intended to be used for application prototyping/getting familiar with Lit.
 Unlike the existing chains `manzano` and `habanero`, payment is not required for usage of the Lit network.